-An entity that you create when you purchase Message Queue for MQTT.
-Each Message Queue for MQTT instance maps to a globally unique endpoint URL.
-Before using Message Queue for MQTT, you must create an instance in the corresponding region and access the service through the corresponding endpoint.
-For information about how to create an Message Queue for MQTT instance, see Quick start guide.
+An entity of the Message Queue for MQTT service that you create and purchase.
+Each Message Queue for MQTT instance has a globally unique endpoint URL.
+Before you use Message Queue for MQTT, you must create an instance in the corresponding region and access the service by using the endpoint of the instance.
+For more information about how to create a Message Queue for MQTT instance, see Quick Start.

-- A mobile node that interacts with the MQTT broker.
-It is short for Message Queue for MQTT client.
+- A mobile node that interacts with the Message Queue for MQTT broker.

 - P2P message

-- A special type of message that is provided by Message Queue for MQTT based on the standard MQTT protocol.
-This type of message can be directly sent to a specified target MQTT client without subscription matching.
+- A special type of message provided by Message Queue for MQTT based on the standard MQTT protocol.
+This type of message can be directly sent to a Message Queue for MQTT client without going through regular subscriptions.
 For more information, see P2P messaging model.

 - Parent topic

-- MQTT is a messaging protocol that is based on the publish-subscribe model.
+- The MQTT protocol is a messaging protocol based on the publish/subscribe model.
 Therefore, each message belongs to a topic.
-MQTT supports multiple levels of topics.
+The MQTT protocol supports multiple levels of topics.
 A level-1 topic is a parent topic.
-Before using Message Queue for MQTT, you must create a parent topic in the Message Queue for MQTT console or RocketMQ console.
+Before you use Message Queue for MQTT, you must create a parent topic in the Message Queue for MQTT console or the Message Queue for Apache RocketMQ console.

-- A level-2 or level-3 topic is a subtopic of a parent topic in MQTT.
-You can directly set subtopics in the code without having to create them in the console.
-Note that the total length of a parent topic and its subtopics cannot exceed 64 characters in Message Queue for MQTT.
-If it is too long, a client exception may occur.
+- A level-2 or level-3 topic is a subtopic of a parent topic in Message Queue for MQTT.
+You can directly set subtopics in the code without the need to create them in the console.
+The total length of a parent topic and its subtopics cannot exceed 64 characters in Message Queue for MQTT.
+Otherwise, a client exception may occur.

 - Client ID

-The globally unique identifier of each client.
-If two clients with the same ID are used to connect to the Message Queue for MQTT service, the request will be denied.
+A client identifier that is globally unique in Message Queue for MQTT.
+If a client uses the same client ID as a connected client to access the Message Queue for MQTT service, the access request will be denied.

 A client ID consists of two parts in the format of <GroupID>@@@<DeviceID>.
-A client ID can contain up to 64 characters and must not contain invisible characters.
+A client ID cannot exceed 64 characters in length and cannot contain non-printable characters.
 For more information, see Limits.